learnk8s/learnk8s.io/src/bsk201909/secrets.md

-## How do you securely manage secrets in Kubernetes?

 Kubernetes secrets hold the most sensitive information of your application - API keys, tokens, database passwords, etc.

 If a hacker can retrieve one of these secrets, they could connect to your database without you even noticing it.